coyigbo/distributed-llama-8b-training/README.md

 [![PyTorch](https://img.shields.io/badge/Framework-PyTorch-orange)](https://pytorch.org)
 [![Training Platform](https://img.shields.io/badge/Training%20Platform-NYU%20HPC-blue)](https://hpc.nyu.edu)

-Developed for the **Big Data and Machine Learning Systems** course at **New York University**, this project explores large-scale training of the LLaMA language model using three distributed training strategies.
-All models were trained using **NYU’s High Performance Computing (HPC)** infrastructure.
+I developed this project as part of the **Big Data and Machine Learning Systems** course at **New York University**.
+It explores large-scale training of an **8-billion parameter LLaMA language model** using three distributed training strategies.
+All models were trained on **NYU’s High Performance Computing (HPC)** infrastructure.

 ---